 In the morning of January 25, 2014, a mysterious poster starts flooding every corner of the Internet and social media.
 On it, a man wearing a dark suit and exhibiting a body shape distinguishable just enough so that we can tell he’s really, really good looking confidently stares out an immense window overseeing Seattle.
 It’s clean, colorless, yet intriguing and attractive.
 Above him, a catchline that’s about to arouse millions of women around the globe: “Mr. Grey will see you now.”

-With one simple teasing ad shamelessly sparking off everyone’s kinky imagination, the 50 Shades franchise’s marketing team from Universal Pictures proved they knew the desires from author E. L. James’s audience – and how to expand it – perfectly.
+With one simple teasing ad shamelessly sparking off everyone’s kinky imagination, the 50 Shades franchise’s marketing team from Universal Pictures proved they understood author E. L. James’s audience’s desire – and how to feed it – perfectly.